-- With the Allen screws loose, lift the comb from the stock.
-3 - To adjust cast, loosen the two Allen screws located inside of the 4 posts on the underside of the comb using a 7/64" Allen wrench (Figure 13).
-(If the posts are attached to the buttstock, use a 3mm Allen wrench to loosen the Allen screws inside the posts.) - Adjust cast by sliding each post equally in the desired direction 5 (Figure 14).
+- Open the action and make sure the shotgun is completely unloaded.
+1 - Remove the comb by inserting a 7/64" Allen wrench into the holes found on the right side of the buttstock.
+(Use a 3mm Allen wrench if the holes are in the comb.)
+Turn the wrench counterclockwise to loosen the Allen screws - With the Allen screws loose, lift the comb from the stock. - To adjust cast, loosen the two Allen screws located inside of the posts on the underside of the comb using a 7/64" Allen wrench (Figure 13).
+(If the posts are attached to the buttstock, use a 3mm Allen wrench to loosen the Allen screws inside the posts.) - Adjust cast by sliding each post equally in 5 the desired direction (Figure 14).
 Hash marks are stamped in the posts to aid in locating the posts on the comb.
-Each adjustment FIGURE 14 increment represents approximately 1/16". - Move the posts to the right for more cast off. - · Move the posts to the left for more cast on. - 6 With the posts adjusted, carefully secure the Allen screws inside the two posts.
-If drop at comb has already been set to your desired height, return the comb to your shotgun and carefully secure it to the buttstock by tightening the two Allen screws in the side of the buttstock or comb.
-Do not overtighten the screws.
-If drop has not been set, proceed to "Drop at Comb Adjustment."
+Each adjustment increment represents approximately 1/16".